-- Add dates/ stage of pregnancy to the NOTES section on the front page of the inpatient drug chart.
+- Inpatient: Add dates/stage of pregnancy to the NOTES section on the front page of the inpatient drug chart or to the patient's warning note section on ePMA, where in use.
 For example "PREGNANT - SECOND TRIMESTER.
-CURRENTLY 18 WEEKS PREGNANT, 9/5/22." - Inpatient: Document dates/ stage of pregnancy in the electronic patient record, at least at every weekly review. - Outpatient: Document dates/ stage of pregnancy in the electronic patient record, as part of the record of the appointment.
+CURRENTLY 18 WEEKS PREGNANT, 9/5/22." - Inpatient: Document dates/ stage of pregnancy in the electronic patient record, at least at every weekly review. - Outpatient: Document dates/stage of pregnancy in the electronic patient record, as part of the record of the appointment.
 Include details of pregnancy in the healthcare related correspondence after the appointment.